Karl von Krempler: Early life

 Karl von Krempler was born on 26 May 1896 in Pirot, Kingdom of Serbia.
-He was the son of an Austrian engineer.
-In 1915 he volunteered as a cadet for the Lower Austrian Infantry Regiment No. 84 (k.u.k.
+He was the son of an Austrian engineer and Tereza Krempler (née Waldman).
+Krempler had two older sisters Arela and Berta.
+In 1915, he volunteered as a cadet for the Lower Austrian Infantry Regiment No. 84 (k.u.k.
 Niederösterreichischen Infanterie-Regiment Nr.
 84).
-In 1920 he was released from active service with the rank of Lieutenant (Oberleutnant).
+In 1920, he was released from active service with the rank of Oberleutnant.

 World War II

-He spoke fluent Turkish, Serbian, and German.
+Krempler spoke fluent Turkish, Serbian, and German.
 He was considered a specialist within the SS on Islam and in 1942 was recruited by Heinrich Himmler and Artur Phleps to participate in the formation of a proposed Bosniak Handschar Division within the Waffen-SS, the 13th Waffen Mountain Division of the SS Handschar (1st Croatian).
 Unlike most SS personnel, Krempler was not a member of the Nazi Party.

 "On 3 March 1942, Phleps met with fellow SS officer Karl von Krempler, who, together with Croatian government official Alija Šuljak, was to conduct the recruiting effort.
 The campaign began on the twentieth, when the multi-lingual von Krempler and Dr. Šuljak, accompanied by several other dignitaries began an eighteen-day recruiting tour through eleven Bosnian districts."

 Alija Šuljak and Krempler soon fell out over the aims and purposes of the proposed Division.
 The pro-Ustasha, Croatian nationalist doctor, who was an entirely political appointee, criticized Krempler's spoken Serbian dialect and his use of traditional Islamic colours and emblems (green flags and crescent moons) rather than the new Ustaše symbols during recruitment.

-"Upon reaching Tuzla he [von Krempler] met with Major Hadžiefendić, and on 28 March the pair departed for Sarajevo, where Hadžiefendić introduced the German to leading Muslim autonomists, including the Amin al-Husseini,Reis-el-Ulema, Hafiz Muhamed Pandža."
+"Upon reaching Tuzla he [von Krempler] met with Major Hadžiefendić, and on 28 March the pair departed for Sarajevo, where Hadžiefendić introduced the German to leading Muslim autonomists, including the Reis-el-Ulema, Hafiz Muhamed Pandža."

 Major Muhamed Hadžiefendić had been an important Muslim officer in the Yugoslav Royal Army and came from a distinguished family in Tuzla.
 Angry Ustaše officials demanded that Krempler be relieved of his duties and Envoy Siegfried Kasche of the Reich Foreign Affairs Ministry was also very critical of Krempler's perceived interference in the internal affairs of Croatia.

 As he spoke Turkish, Krempler also helped liaise with and organise security for the visit to Bosnia by Mohammad Amin al-Husayni, the Grand Mufti of Jerusalem, over 30 March and 14 April 1942.
 (The Mufti was Arab but had served in the Turkish army during World War I).
-Croatian authorities tried to interrupt the visit but Krempler was instrumental in arranging an interview between the Mufti and several Bosnian community leaders.
+Croatian authorities tried to interrupt the visit, but Krempler was instrumental in arranging an interview between the Mufti and several Bosnian community leaders.